 Are you Living Away from Home, Relocating or travelling?

-There have been changes to LAFHA under the last Federal Budget.
+There have been changes to LAFHA in the last few years.

 Living Away From Home Allowance

 You may qualify for the Living Away From Home Allowance (LAFHA) if you are TEMPORARILY required to live away from your usual place of residence in order to perform your duties of employment.

 You must maintain your usual place of residence and have it available to you to return to at any point.